Tropical surface singularities: The classification

-\end{enumerate} \end{proposition} \begin{proof} Applying an integral unimodular affine transformation we may assume that the circuit is $(0,0,0)$, $(0,0,1)$, and $(0,0,2)$.
+\end{enumerate} \end{proposition} \begin{proof} Up to IUA-equivalence we may assume that the circuit is $(0,0,0)$, $(0,0,1)$, and $(0,0,2)$.
 Projecting $\Delta$ to the $xy$-plane the points $\pi(m)$, $\pi(m')$, and $\pi(m'')$ lie in one half plane.
 Due to the assumptions on $\Delta$ no two of these points lie on the same line through the origin, and ordering these lines by their angle clockwise we may assume up to reordering that the points $\pi(m)$, $\pi(m')$, and $\pi(m'')$ come in this order, see Figure \ref{fig:clockwise} for possible configurations.

-We should note here first that in $\pi(\Delta)$ the point $\pi(m')$ cannot be an interior point of the triangle $\conv\big((0,0),\pi(m),\pi(m'')\big)$, since otherwise $\conv\big((0,0,0),(0,0,2),m,m''\big)$ will be a polytope in the subdivision of $\Delta$ which therefore satisfies the assumptions on Lemma \ref{lem:nointlatpt}, but $\pi(m')$ would violate these assumptions.
+We should note here first that in $\pi(\Delta)$ the point $\pi(m')$ cannot be an interior point of $\conv\big((0,0),\pi(m),\pi(m'')\big)$, since otherwise $\conv\big((0,0,0),(0,0,2),m,m''\big)$ will be in the subdivision of $\Delta$ which therefore satisfies the assumptions on Lemma \ref{lem:nointlatpt}, but $\pi(m')$ would violate these assumptions.
 It is then natural to distinguish the two cases that either $\pi(m')$ is on the line segment connecting $\pi(m)$ and $\pi(m'')$, i.e.\ $\pi(\Delta)$ is a triangle as shown on the right hand side of Figure \ref{fig:clockwise}, or $\pi(\Delta)$ is a quadrangle as shown on the left hand side of Figure \ref{fig:clockwise}.
 In any case, applying Lemma \ref{lem:nointlatpt} to the convex hull of the circuit and two of the further lattice points $m$, $m'$, and $m''$, we see that each of the points $\pi(m)$, $\pi(m')$, and $\pi(m'')$ has lattice distance one from the origin.